 Multicultural interests: As a therapist, I ascribe to the Multicultural Orientation (MCO) Framework to attend to clients’ salient cultural identities and experiences within the therapeutic relationship.
-I recognize the impact of systems of oppression and power on the lived experiences of many clients, and I am committed to working towards social justice and equity for clients of every race, ethnicity, gender identity and expression, sexual orientation, socioeconomic status, religious/spiritual identity, and ability status.

-Clinical Assistant Professor, Counseling Psychology
+Clinical Associate Professor, Counseling Psychology

 Training Background: PhD in Counseling Psychology, University of Iowa, 2016

 Clinical Interest: I believe that therapy is a wonderful space to explore oneself and receive support around any number of stressors, and that space for healing and self-growth should absolutely be available to everyone regardless of location or financial means.

 Multicultural interest: Unique mental health needs in rural communities

 Post Doctoral Research Scholar, Counseling Psychology

 Training Background: Ph.D. in Counseling Psychology, University of Iowa, 2023